 Join high energy studio classes, mountain bike rides in Moab, or ride a Tour de France stage all from the comfort of your home.
 Access on-demand classes with the world's best personal trainers for beginners or the hard-core cyclist.
 Interactive Personal Training comes to life as your personal trainer controls the incline, decline and resistance of your ride, a truly Interactive Experience.

-Good for: People who want a Peloton-like bike for a lower cost.
+Good for: People who want a Peloton-like bike.

 - 22-inch HD touchscreen that swivels so you can do other workouts off the bike using the screen